-A sensitive use development is one which is occupied by people who are at-risk members of the community.
+A sensitive use development is one which is occupied by people who are at-risk members of the community and located within the Bushfire Prone Area (BPA) as defined by the ACT Emergency Services Agency (ESA).
 In a bush fire event, these occupants may be more susceptible to the impacts of bush fire.